Skip to content

 This creates a cascading session liquidity flow where each session hunts the stops created by the prior session.

-How to Trade Kill Zones
+How Do You Trade ICT Kill Zones?

 Step 1: Preparation (Before the Kill Zone)